devceejay/devceejay/README.md

 My name is Chijioke, an aspiring Front-end Web Developer with a strong passion for creating web experiences that are both functional and visually appealing.
 I'm currently honing my skills in HTML, CSS, JavaScript through structured / guided learning resources and building hands-on projects.
 My aim is to grow into a proficient developer who can contribute to impactful projects and work with others to create meaningful digital experiences.

 I’m open to connecting with like-minded developers and collaborating on professional projects that make a difference.
-Feel free to reach out, Let’s build the web of tomorrow!🌐
+Feel free to reach out, Let’s build the web of tomorrow! 🌐

 ## Technologies & Tools: